MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-guest-clusters.md

 This article explains about how to configure guest clusters in SDN using the System Center - Virtual machine Manager (VMM).

 With the introduction of the network controller, VMs that are connected to the virtual network are only permitted to use the IP address that network controller (NC) assigns for communication.
-NC does not support floating IP addresses, which are essential for technologies such as Microsoft Failover Clustering to work.
+NC doesn't support floating IP addresses, which are essential for technologies such as Microsoft Failover Clustering to work.

 ::: moniker range="sc-vmm-1801"